 The Fund may acquire the securities of other investment companies to the extent permitted under the Investment Company Act of 1940, as amended (the "1940 Act"), and consistent with its investment objective and strategies.
 Unless an SEC exemption is applicable or as may be permitted by rules under the 1940 Act or SEC staff interpretations thereof, the 1940 Act's limits currently require that, as determined immediately after a purchase is made, (i) not more than 5% of the value of a fund's total assets will be invested in the securities of any one investment company, (ii) not more than 10% of the value of its total assets will be invested in the aggregate in securities of investment companies as a group and (iii) not more than 3% of the outstanding voting stock of any one investment company will be owned by a fund.
-The Fund's purchase of such investment company securities results in the layering of expenses, such that shareholders would indirectly bear a proportionate share of the operating expenses of such investment companies, including advisory fees, in addition to paying Fund expenses.
+Generally, under Section 12(d)(1) of the 1940 Act, the Fund may invest only up to 5% of its total assets in the securities of any one investment company (ETF or other mutual funds) but may not own more than 3% of the outstanding voting stock of any one investment company (the "3% Limitation") or invest more than 10% of its total assets in the securities of other investment companies.
+However, Section